Green Dot® Prepaid Card

 Load & Go™ Prepaid Visa® Card

-The Load & Go Prepaid Card allow customers to use the card immediately after initial load from the cash register.
+The Load & Go Prepaid Card allows customers to use their card immediately after initial load from the cash register.
 The Load & Go card is Green Dot’s version of InComm’s OneVanilla card.
-These prepaid cards are for one time use only and does not require you to reveal personal information.
+These prepaid cards are for one time use only and do not require you to reveal personal information.

-However, I have to always mention that any company you purchase from may require personal information when buying a product or service.
-In these scenarios a prepaid debit card cannot be used.
-This is not so much of an issue because there are plenty of stores that does not require personal information.
+However, I have to mention that any company you purchase from may require personal information when buying a product or service.
+In these scenarios, a prepaid debit card cannot be used.
+This is not so much of an issue because there are plenty of stores that do not require personal information.

 Users of Load & Go have the option of “upgrading” their card.
 This just mean users fill out a registration form from Green Dot and you will receive an official Green Dot prepaid debit card.

 Green Dot Fees

 Green Dot reloadable card is the most popular of Green Dot's card.
 Green dot is a little heavier on the fees in comparison to other prepaid card brands.

 So, in full disclosure, after having been with Green Dot for awhile we must share some of the issues that we've encountered with Green Dot.